carlosespinosa66/carlos-espinosa/README.md

 ### About me

 <p>I am a Computer Science Engineer with 25 years of experience in Infrastructure Technology Fleld.
-Lately I’ve been taking a BootCamp Training at Henry Institute in FullStack Developer technologies like React, Javascript, Nodejs, HTML, CSS, Bootstrap and so on.</p>
+Lately I’ve been attending a BootCamp Training at Henry Institute in FullStack Developer technologies like React, Javascript, Nodejs, HTML, CSS, Bootstrap and so on.</p>
 <p> If you like, we can get in touch via my social media above.</p>
 <hr>